 The good news is that if hard work is your main obstacle to this kind of “networking”, you’re probably already well on your way to a strong group of professional connections.

 I’ve made my best connections by doing my job really well – or by doing work that really helps someone else out.
 In my day job alone I have worked with great talent within my organization.
 One of my colleagues worked for Visa and has decades of payment industry experience – and he speaks Mandarin.
-My boss knows digital marketing forward and backward.
+My manager has deep knowledge of digital marketing.
 Our head of people operations has worked in her field for over a decade.
 One of our designers worked for Spotify.

 Even if I never left our doors I could spend forever building and forging deeper and deeper connections and knowledge-shares with these people.

 But I also have met CEOs, worked with marketers from other companies, and interacted with representatives of companies from Microsoft to PayPal (once) as part of my job.